Andrew Cuomo: Same-sex marriage

-In keeping with a campaign promise, Cuomo signed the Marriage Equality Act, introducing same-sex marriage, on June 24, 2011, following an "intense public and private lobbying campaign", and later called for all states to do the same.
+In keeping with a campaign promise, Cuomo signed the Marriage Equality Act, introducing homosexual marriage, on June 24, 2011, following an "intense public and private lobbying campaign", and later called for all states to do the same.
 Cuomo was lauded for his efforts to pass same-sex marriage legislation.
 One prominent advocate stated that for gay Americans, Cuomo was "the only national politician with hero status".
 Following the passage of the Act, Cuomo was criticized for describing the viewpoints of opponents as "anti-American".
 On July 25, 2011, a lawsuit was filed in the New York Supreme Court seeking an injunction against the Act, alleging corruption and violations of the law in the process of passing the bill.
 The trial court initially held that the plaintiffs' case could proceed, but the decision was reversed on appeal.

 Cuomo ordered a boycott of Indiana and North Carolina to protest their legislation on LGBT issues.